em2046/data-structure-0.2/docs/calcium.redblacktree.max.md

 ## RedBlackTree.max() method

-Returns the key of the largest element in the provided red black tree.
+Returns the key of the largest element from a red black tree.

 <b>Signature:</b>